msicilia/madmpy/docs/quickstart.md

 # Quickstart

-Welcome to `madmpy`, a Python library designed to help manage and validate Data Management Plans (DMPs).
+Welcome to `madmpy`, a Python library designed to help create and validate Data Management Plans (DMPs).
 This guide will walk you through installing `madmpy`, setting up your first project, and running basic operations.

 ## Installation